Mithila (ancient city)

+Disputed location

-Janakpur, in present-day Nepal, has been claimed to be the location of the ancient city of Mithila.
-However, archaeological evidence has not been found to support these claims.
+Janakpur, in present-day Nepal, has been mentioned in Ramayana to be the location of the ancient city of Mithila.
+However, very few archaeological evidence has been found to support these claims.
 Some scholars have claimed Baliraajgadh in present-day Madhubani district of Bihar, India to be the location of Mithila.
-Some archaeological evidences have been found in Baliraajgadh, however, excavation has not been done yet.
+Some archaeological evidences have been found in Baliraajgadh, however, excavation has not supported any of the claims.
 Some people also claim Sitamarhi in present-day Bihar, India to be the location of Mithila.